Determinant/keytree.py/README.rst

   use it after you look around and ensure there is no one else looking at your screen)
 - Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom-words --save-keystore mykeystore.json``
+- Show Fuji testnet address format ``./keytree.py <your options> --hrp fuji``
+- Show corresponding C-Chain address & ETH-format private key ``./keytree.py
+  <your options> --account-path "44'/60'/0'/0"`` (The default ETH
+  addresses/keys without ``--account-path`` are the ones using AVAX's deriving path instead of Ethereum's HD Wallet standard.
+They are, however, still valid ETH addresses/keys (useful as individual, standalone keys).
+But to correctly extract Metamask addresses/keys from its wallet with this tool, you need to specify the shown account path)

 Caveat
 ------